nilskch/monkeylang/README.md

 This is a Rust implementation of the Monkey programming language created by [Thorsten Ball](https://github.com/mrnugget).
 This is a fun project to learn more about interpreters and compilers and to learn Rust programming language.
-The interpreter is written in pure Rust [without any external libraries](https://github.com/nilskch/monkeylang/blob/main/compiler/Cargo.toml).
+The interpreter is written in pure Rust [without any third party dependencies](https://github.com/nilskch/monkeylang/blob/main/compiler/Cargo.toml).

 At the moment this is "just" a tree-walking interpreter.
 I currently work on a bytecode compiler and a virtual machine to make the interpreter faster
 (hence I called the crate "compiler" and not "interpreter" before you nitpickers call me out).